Goodyear F2G Corsair: Design and development

 However, post-production testing revealed deficiencies in lateral control and insufficient speed, which were bars to further development of the design.
 In addition, the Grumman F8F Bearcat – a rival design that had also entered production – had performance comparable to the F2G, even though it was powered with the same engine as the original F4U.
 By the end of the war in August 1945, when only 10 aircraft (five examples of each variant) had been completed, further production of the F2G was canceled.

 Variants

 XF2G-1: prototype.
-One converted from a standard FG-1 Corsair.
+Seven converted from standard FG-1 Corsairs.

 F2G-1: land-based variant, 418 ordered, five built, order cancelled.

 F2G-2: carrier-based variant, 10 ordered, five built, order cancelled.